Analysis: Three impressions on UW Husky men as they head into Pac-12 tournament

 At its best, Hopkins’ offense relies on a high-percentage shooting big man generating points in the paint such as former Huskies Noah Dickerson and Isaiah Stewart, who were both all-Pac-12 performers.

-If Roberts can become a reliable scorer around the rim, then he’s arguably the missing piece to a championship-contending team that’s been overly reliant on Brown’s Pac-12 leading 21.7 points per game.
+If Roberts can become a reliable scorer around the rim, then he’s arguably the missing piece to a championship-contending team that’s been overly reliant on Terrell Brown Jr.’s Pac-12 leading 21.7 points per game.

-Washington’s defense, which ranks 10th in the Pac-12 while allowing 73.3 points in conference games, hasn’t always been dependable and UW’s perimeter game (32.2% on three-pointers) has also been spotty.
+Washington’s defense, which ranks 10th in the Pac-12 while allowing 73.3 points in conference games, hasn’t always been dependable and UW’s perimeter game (32.2% on 3-pointers) has also been spotty.

 However, a resurgent Roberts has given Washington a dominant big man that’s been missing since Stewart left two years ago.